 Department of Nursing Objectives Nursing Program Outcomes 1.
 Integrate knowledge derived from liberal A. Critically analyze relevant information in the utilization of arts, sciences, technology, and nursing to the nursing process. promote evidence-based nursing practice.
 B .
-Apply principles of evidence-based practice.
+Apply hypothetical change process for implementation of evidence-based practice.
 2. Exemplify the values of the nursing A. Respect the value and dignity of human life with sensitivity profession.
 (Altruism, Autonomy, Human to diverse human conditions.
 Dignity, Integrity, Social Justice) B. Advocate for clients and families.
 C. Demonstrate professional behavior (such as honesty, ethical decision making, fairness, civility and confidentiality).
 3. Implement safe and high quality client- A. Practice nursing with professional accountability and centered nursing interventions. responsibility to improve the quality and safety of healthcare systems.
 B .
 Provide client-centered, safe nursing care.
 C. Collaborate effectively with nursing and interprofessional teams.
 4. Embrace the culture of professional nursing.
 A. Use the language of the profession of nursing to communicate appropriately using verbal, written and technological methods.
 B .
 Demonstrate therapeutic use of self in providing nursing care.
-5. Demonstrate personal and professional A .
-Participate as an active member in the nursing program. growth.
-B .
-Progress through one's personal journey to successful completion of the nursing major and on-going professional development. as
+5. Demonstrate personal and professional A. Prepare to be an active member in the nursing profession. growth.
+D Down and a second s B. Progress through one's personal journey to successful completion of the nursing major and on-going professional development.